 The Sub-Fund follows a "quality value" sensitivity investment strategy focusing on the search for companies with a high quality of earnings generated and attractive valuation.
-This strategy is based on long-term investments in listed SMEs whose valuation is reasonable and that demonstrate their ability to develop in a sustainable manner.
+This strategy is based on long-term investments in listed companies whose valuation is reasonable and that demonstrate their ability to develop in a sustainable manner.

 The Sub-Fund integrates environmental, social and governance criteria into its selection process.
 These ESG criteria are specifically integrated into the fundamental analysis and decision-making process when they may have a material impact on a company's valuation and financial performance.
 The investment policy is based on a robust search process and valuation criteria to assess any major factor with a potential impact on a company's long-term profit trends.
 ESG factors are continuously assessed and monitored using information obtained from public sources, direct interactions with the companies and from third-party ESG suppliers.
-Approval of a company in which the sub-fund invests involves in particular factors related to environmental, social and staff-related issues, respect for human rights and the fight against corruption and acts of corruption.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. a vote on all motions proposed by that company, except when not in the interests of the sub-fund's shareholders.
+Approval of a company in which the sub-fund invests involves in particular a vote on all motions proposed by that company, except when not in the interests of the sub-fund's shareholders.